ulrobin/dynamicColorPage/readme.md

 # dynamicColorPage
-Tiny jQuery pluugin to easily adapt the page's styling
+Tiny jQuery plugin to easily adapt the page's styling

 ## What is it for?
 dynamicColorPage was made to give the visitors of a website the possibility to choose their favourite style colors.